-You must also install intake piping from outdoors to the boiler flue adaptor.
+You must also install air intake piping from outdoors to the boiler flue adaptor.
 The resultant installation is categorized as direct vent (sealed combustion).
-NOTE: To prevent combustion air contamination, see Table 1 in this section when considering exhaust vent and intake pipe termination.
+NOTE: To prevent combustion air contamination, see Table 1 in this section when considering exhaust vent and intake air vent termination.

-Exhaust vent and intake pipe must terminate near each other and may be vented vertically through the roof or out a side wall.
-Exhaust vent and intake piping methods are detailed in the Venting Section.
+Intake and exhaust vents must terminate near each other and may be vented vertically through the roof or out a side wall.
+Intake and exhaust venting methods are detailed in the Venting Section.
 Do not attempt installation using any other means.
-Be sure to locate the boiler so exhaust vent and intake piping can be routed through the building and properly terminated.
-The exhaust vent and intake piping lengths, routing and termination method must all comply with methods and limits given in the venting section.
+Be sure to locate the boiler so intake and exhaust vent piping can be routed through the building and properly terminated.
+The air intake and exhaust vent piping lengths, routing and termination method must all comply with methods and limits given in the venting section.